An introduction to large deviations with applications in physics: Basics of large deviation theory

 \item \textbf{Rare transitions in noise-perturbed systems:} Here is a different system for which an exponentially decaying probability also appears.
 We imagine a particle with state $X_t\in\reals^d$ evolving in a potential $U:\reals^d\ra\reals$ according to a gradient descent dynamics and add a small Gaussian noise to the evolution, so as to obtain the following stochastic differential equation: \be d X_t = - \nabla U(X_t) \; d t + \sqrt{\varepsilon} \; d W_t, \ee where $W_t$ is a Brownian motion in $\reals^d$ modelling the noise and $\varepsilon$ is the variance of the noise.
 For this model, we are interested in finding the probability that $X_t$ goes from some attractor (i.e., a minimum) of $U(x)$, labelled by $A$, to another attractor $B$, separated from $A$ by a potential barrier.
 Without noise, this transition is impossible: starting in the basin of attraction of $A$, $X_t$ would ``fall'' into $A$ and similarly for $B$.
 However, with noise, it is possible for $X_t$ to go from $A$ to $B$ by climbing the potential barrier between them.
 As $\varepsilon\ra 0$, it is known that the probability of this event scales according to \be P(A\to B) \approx e^{ -I(A\ra B)/\varepsilon}, \ee where $I(A\ra B)$ is now a number that depends on the potential considered.

-This type of transition event is covered in the lectures of Eric Vanden-Eijnden.
-It is important in chemistry for describing thermally-activated transitions between metastable states (e.g., folding states of complex proteins), in nonequilibrium physics for describing the appearance of fluctuations in the macroscopic limit (see the lectures of Pablo Hurtado and by Baruch Meerson), and in geophysics for describing sudden transitions or extreme events in climate dynamics and fluid dynamics (see the lectures of Freddy Bouchet).
+This type of transition is covered in the lectures of Eric Vanden-Eijnden.
+It is important in chemistry for describing thermally-activated transitions between metastable states (e.g., folding states of complex proteins), in nonequilibrium physics for describing the appearance of fluctuations in the macroscopic limit (see the lectures of Pablo Hurtado and of Baruch Meerson), and in geophysics for describing sudden transitions or extreme events in climate dynamics and fluid dynamics (see the lectures of Freddy Bouchet).

 \item \textbf{Random matrices:} Exponentially-decaying probabilities similar to those seen so far arise in many other contexts, whether in physics, science in general, or in mathematics.
 One important application, coming from random matrix theory, considers a square matrix $A$ of size $N$ with symmetric entries $A_{ij}=A_{ji}$ distributed independently according to a Gaussian distribution with mean 0 and variance $1$ (or 2 for the diagonal elements).
 This defines the so-called Gaussian orthogonal ensemble of matrices, characterised by real eigenvalues $\lambda_i$, $i=1,\ldots,N$, whose joint distribution can be found explicitly.

-For this probabilistic model, we can also look at the fraction \be F_{N} = \frac{1}{N} \sum_{i=1}^{N} \theta(\lambda_i - a ) \ee of eigenvalues lying above some threshold $a$, $\theta(x)$ being the Heaviside function.
+For this probabilistic model, we can look at the fraction \be F_{N} = \frac{1}{N} \sum_{i=1}^{N} \theta(\lambda_i - a ) \ee of eigenvalues lying above some threshold $a$, $\theta(x)$ being the Heaviside function.
 This is another RV, playing the role of observable for a random matrix, whose distribution is approximated as \be P(F_N = f) \approx e^{ -N^2 I(f) } \ee in the limit where $N\ra\infty$.
 Results of this type are discussed in the lectures of Myl\`ene Ma\"ida and Pierpaolo Vivo, who cover more generally the topic of random matrices from the mathematical and spin glass viewpoints, respectively. \end{itemize}